 The main finding of interest was that a high-protein diet may increase the reduction of triglycerides, but this could more so be a consequence of restricting carbohydrates, rather than consuming a greater proportion of energy from protein.

 In aggregate, these results report that increasing dietary protein intake may modestly improve weight loss and some cardiometabolic risk factors in people with T2D.

-More importantly, they suggest that improvement in cardiometabolic risk factors are primarily a product of weight loss, rather than the macronutrient distribution of the diet, and while high-protein diets are feasible and safe for individuals with T2D, they don’t always provide superior long-term metabolic benefit over a standard protein intake in the context of energy restriction.
+More importantly, they suggest that improvement in cardiometabolic risk factors is primarily a product of weight loss, rather than the macronutrient distribution of the diet.
+Also, while high-protein diets are feasible and safe for individuals with T2D, they don’t always provide superior long-term metabolic benefit over a standard protein intake in the context of energy restriction.